karmaniverous/blog/_posts/2022-12-19-npm-package-template.md

    pre-release version) to install your package into another package as a dependency, and test as required.

-Each of these approaches has its trade-offs, but a smart plan is to do the last two, in that order.
+Each of these approaches has its trade-offs, but a smart plan is to skip the first and do the last two, in that order.

 **_If the second approach passes, why bother with the third?_**